On the General Position Number of Mycielskian Graphs: Bounds, extremal cases and exact values

-We will see other examples of meagre graphs: all cycles apart from $C_3$ and $C_5$ (Theorem~\ref{thm: cycles}), all cubic graph with two exceptions (Theorem~\ref{thm:cubic graphs}) and paths (Lemma~\ref{lem:meagre tree}).
-It also follows from Corollary~\ref{bound} below that for $n \geq 2$ the star graph $S_n$ (a tree of order $n$ with a universal vertex) is meagre (in fact for this graph the bounds in Corollaries~\ref{thm:lower bound} and~\ref{bound} coincide).
-We now derive a tight upper bound on $\gp (\mu(G))$ in terms of the independence number $\alpha (G)$.
+Later in the paper we will see other examples of meagre graphs: paths (Lemma~\ref{lem:meagre tree}), all cycles apart from $C_3$ and $C_5$ (Theorem~\ref{thm: cycles}), all cubic graph with two exceptions (Theorem~\ref{thm:cubic graphs}) and in general all sufficiently large regular graphs (Theorem~\ref{thm:largeregulargraphsaremeagre}).
+It also follows from Corollary~\ref{bound} below that for $n \geq 2$ the star graph $S_n$ is meagre (in fact for this graph the bounds in Corollaries~\ref{thm:lower bound} and~\ref{bound} coincide).
+We now derive a tight upper bound on $\gp (\mathcal{M}(G))$ in terms of the independence number $\alpha (G)$.